ambkr/Getting-and-Cleaning-Data-Course-Project/README.md

 - combining test data and train data
 - find the means and sd for all subjects and activities
 - adds descriptive variable names to columns and descriptive categorical variable names for "assigned cohort" and "activity"
-- creates a second, independent tidy data set (tidy_indie_data) and CSV file (tidy_indie_data.csv) with the average of each variable for each activity and each subject
+- creates a second, independent tidy data set (tidy_indie_data) and TXT file (tidy_indie_data.txt) with the average of each variable for each activity and each subject

 Thank you.